-As always, I hope you enjoy today’s holidays and observances, a music link to Beyonce feat.
-Sean Paul, factoids of interest for this day in history, the fact that the you are not a nebbich and a relevant quote from Jerry Rubin on the trial of the Chicago Eight, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Elvis Presley, the fact that your praxis is worthy of praise, and a relevant quote on the Chicago Eight Trial by Ron Kon Kuby from his eulogy of William Kunstler, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 2003 Number One Song— the number one song in 2003 on a run of 9 weeks in that position was “Baby Boys’” by Beyonce feat.
-Sean Paul.
-Here is a recording of the song: https://www.youtube.com/watch?v=8ucz_pm3LX8
+3. 1956 Number One Song— the number one song in 1956 on this day on a run of 11 weeks in the position was “Hound Dog/ Love Me Tender” by Elvis Presley.
+Here is a recording of the songs from his appearance on The Ed Sullivan Show.

 On this day in:

-d.
-1986 The Phantom of the Opera opened at Her Majesty’s Theater in London to become the second longest running musical.
+b.
+1986 The Phantom of the Opera opened at London’s West End Theater to become the second longest running play there.

 e.
-2006 North Korea completed its first nuclear test.
+2006 to the displeasure of the civilized world, North Korea conducted its first nuclear test.

 Alaskanpoet for Hire, Poems to Admire